Shekde-123/FitpeoAssignment/README.md

 # FitpeoAssignment
-The objective of this assignment is to assess your ability to automate the navigation and interaction with web elements.
+The objective of this assignment is to assess ability to automate the navigation and interaction with web elements.

 List the tools, language and framework details are following:- Programming Language - Java